opencv/opencv/doc/js_tutorials/js_imgproc/js_contours/js_contour_features/js_contour_features.markdown

 Goal
 ----

-In this article, we will learn

 -   To find the different features of contours, like area, perimeter, centroid, bounding box etc
--   You will see plenty of functions related to contours.
+-   You will learn plenty of functions related to contours.

 1. Moments
 ----------